Bachelor’s Degrees in Social Work (BSW) Online

 info SPONSORED

 A BSW is not always required for admission into a Master of Social Work (MSW) degree program.
-But those with a BSW looking to continue their studies and expand their professional opportunities may find that their primary degree gives them an edge, as a number of MSW courses build on the foundational social work knowledge they acquired as a BSW major.
+But those with a BSW looking to continue their studies and expand their professional opportunities may find that their undergraduate degree gives them an advantage, as a number of MSW courses will build on the foundational social work knowledge acquired as a BSW major.

 Bemidji State University